openenergymonitor/emonhub/README.md

 ### Default Interfacers

-- `EmonHubJeeInterfacer`: Decode data received from RFM69Pi & emonPi in [JeeLabs data packet structure](http://jeelabs.org/2010/12/07/binary-packet-decoding/) e.g. emonTx, emonTH, JeeNode RFM12 demo etc.
+- `EmonHubJeeInterfacer`: Decode data received from RFM69Pi & emonPi in [JeeLabs data packet structure](http://jeelabs.org/2010/12/07/binary-packet-decoding/) e.g. emonTx, emonTH, JeeNode RFM12 demo etc. (In the process of being replaced with the new EmonHubOEMInterfacer).
 - `EmonHubMqttInterfacer`: Publish decoded data to MQTT in a format compatible with emonCMS.
+- `EmonHubEmoncmsHTTPInterfacer`: Publish decoded data to Emoncms via HTTP

 ### Other Interfacers